Mahindra Thar ROXX: Market positioning and sales

 The Thar ROXX expanded Mahindra’s presence in India’s growing lifestyle SUV category, competing with the Jimny 5-door and the Gurkha 5-door.
 According to sales data reported in May 2025, the Thar ROXX contributed to a significant increase in the Thar lineup’s sales compared with the previous year.
 The model also helped the Thar brand cross 300,000 cumulative sales within five years of the launch of its second generation.

 In October 2025, Mahindra revised ROXX pricing following changes to India’s goods and services tax (GST) structure on SUVs, reducing prices by up to ₹1.33 lakh per variant.

 Reception

 According to reviews by Autocar India and Hindustan Times Auto, the Thar ROXX was praised for its additional space, comfort, and practicality while retaining much of the Thar’s off-road capability.
 Critics noted that although it is more suitable for family use, the larger size and weight make it less agile than the three-door version.
 Reviewers described it as a “dual-purpose” SUV suited for both urban commuting and moderate adventure driving.

-Notable incidents

-In early 2025, an incident in New Delhi in which a Thar ROXX rolled out of a showroom during a ceremonial ritual was reported by Indian media outlets and circulated widely on social media.